 Beads are the central icon of Mardi Gras, and don’t you worry – you’ll be able to collect them ’til your little heart’s content.
 And, even better, the vast majority of these quintessential items are absolutely free to you.

 How do you collect beads?
-There are two central ways: by watching the parade (a number of employees and guests line the floats and fling the coveted items ’til their arms are sore and about to fall off) and by meeting-and-greeting with the Mardi Gras “characters” that line the streets by the Music Plaza and French Quarter Courtyard (though sometimes they’ll make you earn your beads, such as by dancing with them).
+This year, there seems to be just the one way: by meeting-and-greeting with the Mardi Gras “characters” that will be walking the streets (though sometimes they’ll make you earn your beads, such as by dancing with them).